defunctzombie/int/README.md

 ### int (value) ###
 > construct a new aribtrary precision integer

-> valid values are intergers, or strings, anything after a decimal point will be discarded
+> valid values are native numbers, strings, or int objects.
+Anything after a decimal point will be discarded

 ### add (value) ###
 > add {value} to our number and return a new int